Yahapi/yahapi/pages/format.md

 An embedded collection resource **SHOULD NOT** support ordering.

-An embedded collection resource should be kept simple and contain either the entire or most relevant subset of items of the entire collection.
+An embedded collection resource should be kept simple and contain either the entire or most relevant subset of items.
 Embedding a collection resource is an optimization to support the most common use cases for your API, no more.
 Uncommon use cases should query the entire collection resource.

 # 6. Style

-## 6.1. lowerCamelCase vs snake_case
+## 6.1. lowerCamelCase and snake_case

-Your service **SHOULD NOT** use [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).
+Your API **SHOULD** use [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase) or [snake_case](http://en.wikipedia.org/wiki/Snake_case) for resource property names.

-Your service **SHOULD** maintain a consistent format.
+Your API **MUST** maintain a consistent format.

-Yahapi does not define whether to use [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase) or [snake_case](http://en.wikipedia.org/wiki/Snake_case).

 # Update History
 2014-08-06: First draft